docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A dual-state control showing a box with a checkmark when value is true, empty when ``value`` is false.
-Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`controlobj-notify` method is called.

 To add to a window `w`::